The Symbolic Meaning of Owls Around the World

 In the ancient Iroquois story, all the animals were waiting patiently with their eyes closed to be formed by the everything-maker, but Owl kept peeking and asking for different things: a long next like Swan, beautiful feathers like Cardinal, and who knows what else.
 The everything-maker was patient, but finally had enough, giving Owl no neck, muck-colored feathers, big eyes and ears to pay better attention with, and the wisdom to understand his mistake.

 In modern day North America, white owls are regarded with extraordinary apprehension.
+Seeing a white owl at night is a cautious omen, capable of bringing luck to the viewer.
 In fact, there are ancient tales of white owls bringing great fortune: clouds of snowy owls warning of natural disasters, or a single white owl saving a village from starvation with its mysterious powers.
-The emphasis on white owls may come from their rarity: only adult snowy owls are predominantly white, and even then are rarely found south of Michigan.
+Dreaming of owls, white or otherwise, can also bear meaning The emphasis on white owls may come from their rarity: only adult snowy owls are predominantly white, and even then are rarely found south of Michigan.

 From the chilling screech of a barn owl to the human-like babbling of a screech owl to the ghostly whiteness of a snowy owl in its winter plumage, there are many things about owls that people might find unsettling.
 However, owls are the last creatures we should be worried about at night—in fact, we can heave a sigh of relief to know they’re around.
 Owls are natural pest control, keeping the rodent and insect populations down without posing a threat to humans.
 While the sight of an owl can be chilling, we’re glad to have them around.